youanahabib117/sales-data-warehouse/README.md

 ### Key Insights:
 1.) **Revenue Generation by Product Type**
   - The top 20 revenue-generating products are all high-priced bikes, accounting for 63% of the company's total revenue.
+  - These same products are also the top 20 profit generators
-  - There is a reliance on the bike category for overall profitability, therefore it is important for this business to maintain competitiveness in this segment.
+  - There is a reliance on the bike category for overall profitability, therefore **it is important for this business to maintain competitiveness in this segment**.

 2.) **Underperforming Products/Categories**
   - The "Components" category shows $0 in sales, despite it having the largest number of products (127).
   - Aside from the products in the "Components" category, there are 38 other products that have not generated any sales.
-  - I recommend reviewing the possibility of discontinuing the sale of these 165 products as this could reduce inventory costs for the company.
+  - **I recommend reviewing the possibility of discontinuing the sale of these 165 products as this could reduce inventory costs for the company**.

-3.) **Product Popularity**
+3.) **Product Popularity and Profitability**
-  - The top 20 most popular items are mainly from the "Accessories" category, with these items generally being low-priced.
-  - This suggests that a high volume of sales is driven by affordability.
+  - The top 20 most popular items are mainly from the "Accessories" category, with these items generally being low-priced, suggesting that a high volume of sales is driven by affordability.
+  - The top 20 products with the highest gross margin percent per item are also low priced accessories and clothing.

 4.) **Sales Performance in 2013**
   - 2013 achieved an over $16M in sales, which is a 179.9% increase from 2012.
     - This increase was driven by a 6x increase in the number of orders compared to 2012, from both new and repeat customers.
     - Despite the higher volume of sales, the average order value (AOV) was lower, indicating a shift towards the lower-priced items.
-    - The median and 25th percentile cost of products significanly decreased in 2013, suggesting that the company's strategy to cater to a broader customer base was a key factor in the sales spike
+    - The median and 25th percentile cost of products significantly decreased in 2013, suggesting that the company's strategy to cater to a broader customer base was a key factor in the sales spike.
+  - 2013 year-over-year profit growth was 187.5% while increasing gross margin slightly, with a +1.1% margin change.
   - This may also be influenced by changed marketing strategies, such as website optimization or increased advertising.
     - This data is not available and would be something I would request and look into further to provide deeping insight.